dazzaji/dc-code-prototype/README.md

 Placeholders
 ------------

-Placeholder levels are similar to levels with `type`=`Section` but represent Code sections that no longer exist or may exist in the future but do not exist now.
+Placeholder levels are similar to levels with `type`=`section` but represent Code sections that no longer exist.
 Here is an example:

 	<level>
 	  <type>placeholder</type>